BlueWinds/EnvironmentalDesignMasks/README.md

 ## Logging Levels
 In `settings.json`, it is recommended to set `trace: false` when distributing to users.
 The trace logging level is extremely useful for modpack developers, but redundant and not very useful in bug reports.
 Leaving `debug: true` is recommended, as it contains information useful for diagnosing any issues users may encounter.

+## DesignMask extensions

+EDM allows DesignMasks to define a new field, `additionalStickyEffects`, which is an array of status effects to apply in addition to the normal `stickyEffect`.
+Some rules about the effects in `additionalStickyEffects`:
+- If `stickyEffect` is not defined, they will be ignored.
+Always used `stickyEffect` first.
+- `Description.Details` will be ignored.
+Combine any necessary text into the description for the main `stickyEffect`.
+- They MUST have `Description.Icon: null` or `Description.Icon: ""`.
+Additional sticky effects never show up separately!
+- They MUST have `targetingData.showInStatusPanel: false` and `targetingData.showInTargetPreview: false`.

+See the included `designmasks/DesignMaskVerdantDayWindy.json` for a usage example.

 ## Selecting Moods
 EDM overrides the basegame logic for how Moods are selected.
 When generating a contract, EDM first assembles a list of all potential Moods, then draws one from the hat.
 This is done in two steps.